Is Your Electric Blanket Safe?

 Other studies have shown that the EMFs generated by electric blankets suppress melatonin production.
 Melatonin is the most important detox agent for your brain and is also an anti-inflammatory.
 Electromagnetic radiation can make inflammation worse by creating more potent mycotoxins, so reducing inflammation is vital.

-Research included in the BioInitiative Report mentioned above have also found links between melatonin disruption and the promotion of breast cancer.
+Research included in the BioInitiative Report mentioned above has also found links between melatonin disruption and the promotion of breast cancer.iii

 Electric Blankets and Pregnancy